How to Use Your Zoom H6 as the Audio Interface to a Mevo

 - Turn on the Mevo and then the Zoom H6.

-- On the Zoom H6, you need to navigate through the menu system and set it as an audio interface for multi-track recording for PC/Mac using battery power.
+- On the Zoom H6, you must navigate through the menu system and set it as an audio interface for multi-track recording for PC/Mac using battery power.

 Here are the screens in order (don’t pay attention to the highlighted menu item, I pulled these shots from the Zoom H6 manual).